jht1493/p5VideoKit/README.md

 ## Live streaming

-- Live Device check box
+- Live Device check box enables live stream to all other instances using room.

 ## History